NaiboWang/CommandlineConfig/Readme.md

 ## Things need attention

 ### Conflict with Argparse
-This library cannot read command line arguments at the same time with the argparse library, so please do not use args = parser.parse_args() to read command line arguments while using this library.
+This library cannot read command line arguments at the same time with the argparse library, so please do not use `args = parser.parse_args()` to read command line arguments while using this library.

 ### Input value forced conversion
-The type of the parameter will be automatically detected as the same type of the initial value set in preset_config, and the value of the command line parameter will be forced converted to the corresponding type value, such as the default value of index in the above preset_config dict is 1, then the type of the parameter index is **int** with the initial value of 1.
-If you specify --index 15.5 on the command line, the parameter index will be automatically assigned to value 15, that is, 15.5 will be automatically forced converted to int type.
+The type of the parameter will be automatically detected as the same type of the initial value set in `preset_config`, and the value of the command line parameter will be forced converted to the corresponding type value, such as the default value of `index` in the above `preset_config` dict is `1`, then the type of the parameter index is `int` with the initial value of `1`.
+If you specify `--index 15.5` on the command line, the parameter `index` will be automatically assigned to value `15`, that is, `15.5` will be automatically forced converted to `int` type.

-If the parameter value specified on the command line parameters can not be forcedly converted to specific type, it will report an error, such as if the command line specified --index sdf, as sdf with orignal format of string can not be converted to int type, so it will report an error.
+If the parameter value specified on the command line parameters can not be forcedly converted to specific type, it will report an error, such as if the command line specified `--index sdf`, as sdf with orignal format of `string` can not be converted to `int` type, so it will report an error.

 ### The list parameter needs to be assigned with a backslash before the string element quotes

-When the command line argument is set to the input list type, if the element in the list is a string, you must use add a backslash \ before each single/double quote to parse it correctly, otherwise the argument value will be treated as an int or float type.
-If there are spaces in the command line they will be merged automatically (but the command line environment can not be *zsh*, if it is zsh environment then must remove all the spaces inside the list, *bash* and *sh* does not have this problem, that is, in the zsh environment, you cannot add any space(s) between 15 and \\\'12\\\' in `--a [15,\\'12\\']`).
+When the command line argument is set to the input `list` type, if the element in the list is a `string,` you must use add a `backslash \` before each `single/double quote` to parse it correctly, otherwise the argument value will be treated as an `int` or `float` type.
+If there are `spaces` in the command line they will be merged automatically (but the command line environment can not be `zsh`, if it is zsh environment then must remove all the spaces inside the list, `bash` and `sh` does not have this problem, that is, in the zsh environment, you cannot add any space(s) between `15` and `\'12\'` in `--a [15,\'12\']`).

 If the parameters can be set as follows: